 Nevertheless, even when this is a possibility, most cases prone to liquidation start with a reorganisation attempt from the debtor.
 This fact ultimately causes the court to appoint several officials, hence creating an important privileged credit caused by the fees of the officers involved.
 For instance, in some cases, the debtor requests a reorganisation, but the court designates a verifier before appointing a trustee and, upon the impossibility of a reorganisation, appoints a liquidator.
 This entails that a privileged credit for three different officers is automatically registered.

-Regardless, even when the credit for the fees of the officers is considered privileged, and thus is of higher priority for collection and payment only preceded by labour liabilities, most professionals listed as potential officers for reorganisation and liquidation proceedings are very disappointed in how some courts treat the payment of their fees and expenses.
-Some have even asked to be withdrawn from the lists used by the courts to appoint the officials for the insolvency procedures.
+Regardless, even when the credit for the fees of the officers is considered privileged, and thus is of higher priority for collection and payment only preceded by labour liabilities, in the early stages of application of the law with the very first cases most professionals listed as potential officers for reorganisation and liquidation proceedings were very disappointed in how some courts were treating the payment of their fees and expenses.
+Some even asked to be withdrawn from the lists used by the courts to appoint the officials for the insolvency procedures.

-The problem resides in the fact that most courts do not allow for advance payments of officers fees and expenses, and so all the officers involved in a reorganisation or liquidation procedure must bear all of the expenses incurred, including the fees for bailiffs required for subpoenas, expendable materials, fuel, travel expenses and so on, and fees for their auxiliaries and the hours incurred by them in the insolvency work, without having any certainty as to if, or when, they will get paid.
+The problem resided in the fact that most courts did not allow for advance payments of officers fees and expenses, and so all the officers involved in a reorganisation or liquidation procedure had to bear all of the expenses incurred, including the fees for bailiffs required for subpoenas, expendable materials, fuel, travel expenses and so on, and fees for their auxiliaries and the hours incurred by them in the insolvency work, without having any certainty as to if, or when, they will get paid.

-To put this in context, there are only two reorganisation and liquidation courts in the Domincan Republic: one in Santiago and the other in Santo Domingo, National District.
-There is only one case in Santiago and seven in Santo Domingo.
-While both courts are specialised in reorganisation and liquidation, each has a different approach when it comes to providing advance payment of officers’ fees.
+To put this in context, there are only two reorganisation and liquidation courts in the Dominican Republic: one in Santiago and the other in Santo Domingo, National District.
+There are only two cases in Santiago and six in Santo Domingo.
+While both courts are specialised in reorganisation and liquidation, each had a different approach when it came to providing advance payment of officers’ fees.

 The Santiago court is inclined to a more purposive approach when interpreting the law and has established that an advance payment based on a provisional estimation of conciliator fees is possible even when the law provides that the trustee fees are determined when the restructuring plan is homologated or when the restructuring plan is terminated.
 The court understood that the fact that the fees cannot be liquidated in advance does not prohibit the court from making an advance payment, on a provisional basis, considering the range indicated in the law of between of 1 per cent and 3 per cent of the total assets of the debtor.

-However, upon request of an advance payment of the trustee’s fees in the case of Munne SRL, the tenth courtroom of the Santo Domingo court rejected the request based on a literal interpretation of the law indicating that such request was inadmissible considering that a restructuring plan has not been homologated and the negotiation and conciliation phase had not concluded.
+However, upon request of an advance payment of the trustee’s fees in the case of Munne SRL, on 30 August 2019, the tenth court of the Santo Domingo court rejected the request based on a literal interpretation of the law indicating that such request was inadmissible considering that a restructuring plan has not been homologated and the negotiation and conciliation phase had not concluded.

-For instance, in the liquidation cases of Pawa Dominicana and 33 Renova, the decisions that rendered the court ordering the judicial liquidation of the companies were appealed and no one requested the suspension of the appealed decision.
-After several months, the Court of Appeal revoked the decisions that ordered the judicial liquidation of the companies based on procedural violations, thus revoking all subsequent decisions, including the ones that appointed the liquidator in each case.
+For instance, in the liquidation case of Pawa Dominicana, the decision rendered by the court ordering the judicial liquidation of the company was appealed and none requested the suspension of the appealed decision.
+After several months, the Court of Appeal revoked the decisions that ordered the judicial liquidation of the company based on procedural violations, thus revoking all subsequent decisions, including the one that appointed the liquidator.
+On the contrary, in the 33 Renova case, the suspension of the appealed decision was requested, and, since the requesting party did not properly justify the suspension, this was dismissed by the court and the decision on the suspension request was rendered three months after the appeal decision annulling the decision was issued.
 Neither the law nor its articles of application refer to this scenario or the specific event where a liquidator is removed for the annulment of the decision that ordered the judicial liquidation of the debtor.

 This means that there are no legal provisions regulating this scenario, which brings a lot of doubts; for example, could the court appoint the same liquidator once it orders the judicial liquidation of the company after complying with all procedural formalities?
 The principles of procedural economy, efficiency and maximisation of assets would suggest a positive response, while a literal interpretation of the law, which requires that officers are appointed at random, would suggest a negative response.
 We will have to wait until a new decision ordering the liquidation of companies is rendered to confirm the position of the court in that regard.